 The perfect dessert for two: Strawberry Pots de Creme!
-A sweet, simple French dessert custard made with a homemade strawberry syrup, heavy whipping cream, egg yolks, vanilla bean and a dash of salt.
+A sweet, simple French dessert custard made with homemade strawberry syrup, heavy whipping cream, egg yolks, vanilla bean, and a dash of salt.
 These pots de creme are perfect for a special celebration or just because.
-Serve them in individual custard ramekins and top with a splash of homemade strawberry syrup!
+Serve them in individual custard ramekins and top them with a splash of homemade strawberry syrup!

 I knew as soon as I made the maple version that I had to figure out how to make a strawberry version in time for Valentine's Day.
 My first version of this recipe, I tried to use strawberry jelly in the custard.
 The result wasn't bad, but it also wasn't quite right.
 I wanted to try to replicate what the maple syrup did in the custard, so I decided to make my own strawberry syrup that could work as a substitute for the maple syrup.

 I love when I expect something to be difficult and it turns out to be pretty simple.
 It turns out that making strawberry syrup is that way.
 I follow this tutorial to make strawberry syrup on the stovetop and it made just enough extra to go on pancakes the next day which was deeeeelicious too.
 This syrup is also perfect for drizzling on top of the pots de creme, I like to have a little bit of strawberry syrup with every bite of custard.

 Because this sauce is homemade and not store-bought, the sweetness is controlled rather than overpowering.
 The thing I love about pots de creme is that they are indulgent without being too sweet.
 Even this version with a bit of refined sugar has the perfect balance of indulgent and sweet.
 Because they aren't too sweet, you can serve them in bigger ramekins and indulge without the guilt!